Restore a backup (RDBMS)

-Restore a previous backup of your Camunda 8 Self-Managed components and cluster when using a relational database management system (RDBMS) as secondary storage.
+Restore a previous backup of your Camunda 8 Self-Managed Orchestration cluster components (Zeebe, Operate, and Tasklist) when using a relational database management system (RDBMS) as secondary storage.

 Prerequisites